metamn/react-best-practices/src/components/LoadingDataGraphQLApollo/LoadingDataGraphQLApollo.md

-## Loading data from GraphQL with Apollo
+## Loading data from GraphQL with Apollo and default data as placeholder